 Take a look at the below sample message:

 "Hi Carla, this is Susie from <Company> checking to see how your launch of the AI CSAT feature was proceeding and if you had any problems you needed help with?
 You can always get a hold of our support team at <support> URL.
 You can also stop receiving these messages by replying STOP."

 - Clear call to action, respond back with questions

 - Sample shows our link to our domain for support contacts

 - Opt-out instructions for initial contact messages.

-“Hi, how are you doing today?” is conversational messaging, and without confirmation of who is sending the message or why, and will likely be rejected by the approvers.
+Things like “Hi, how are you doing today?” are considered conversational messaging, and without confirmation of who is sending the message or why, it will likely be rejected by the approvers.

-Have a read through our Messaging Principles and Best Practices article for more information.
+Have a read through the following articles for more information: